 Bachelor of Science in Human Services in Youth/Family Services and Administration Overview

-Employment of social and community service managers in the U.S. is projected to grow much faster than the average for all occupations between 2018 and 2028.* Purdue Global’s online human services degree can prepare you to join a growing field.
+According to the Bureau of Labor Statistics, employment of social and community service managers is projected to grow 17% from 2019 to 2029, more than 4 times the average for all occupations.* Purdue Global’s online human services degree can prepare you to join a growing field.

 The bachelor's degree in human services blends theory and practice, giving you the opportunity to explore the public and private policies that drive the day-to-day operations of human service agencies and how they can best intervene on behalf of the clients served.